squat/postpone/Readme.md

 <img data-src="http://i.imgur.com/kDtVsrE.gif" postpone>
 ````

-  To make sure the resource loads when the element is visual, import the `postpone` module and create a new instance.
+  To make sure the resource loads when the element is visible, import the `postpone` module and create a new instance.
 This instance will automatically start watching your document.

 ````js
 var Postpone = require( "postpone" );